ponassi/DA-DM_NeuralNetworkProject_2018-2019/README.md

 ## The Structure
 We will make two different neural network.
-- Single perceptron
+- Single perceptron (implemented using the PLA)
-- Back-prop
+- Neural net with one hidden later of four neuorn and one output layer of a single nueron (implemented using the Back-prop)

 To see the differences in performance and accuracy.